localstack/docs/content/en/docs/Local AWS Services/cloudformation/index.md

 ## Support

-We are steadily increasing our support for CloudFormation, but since these services are in a constant state of change and new resources are added constantly, it is infeasible to cover all 800+ resources on AWS.
+We are constantly improving our feature coverage for CloudFormation, with new resource types getting added on an ongoing basis.
-Your feature requests help us prioritize which resources we need to support, so feel free to head over to our GitHub and [open a new issue](https://github.com/localstack/localstack/issues/new?assignees=&labels=feature-request&template=feature-request.yml&title=feature+request%3A+%3Ctitle%3E) or add a thumbs up to an existing issue.
+Your feature requests help us prioritize which resources we need to prioritize, so please feel free to [open a new GitHub issue](https://github.com/localstack/localstack/issues/new?assignees=&labels=feature-request&template=feature-request.yml&title=feature+request%3A+%3Ctitle%3E) or add a _thumbs up_ to an existing issue.

 ### Features